-If you want to pass the CAE: C1 Advanced Proposal, which is one of the possible questions in part 2 of the CAE writing exam paper, you can either watch this video, or read the rest of the page below, where I take you through the same content:
+If you want to pass the CAE: C1 Advanced Proposal, you can either watch the video below, or read the rest of the page, which takes you through the same content:

 In order to get high marks in this exam paper, you should first gain an understanding of how examiners mark your part 1 and part 2 writings.
 I show you how they mark them in the following video, or you can read about it in the Cambridge English Advanced handbook for teachers: